urbit/docs/docs/arvo/network.md

 ##### Wire ('tack on new layer to duct')

-Of course, we have to push a new layer onto our duct before passing it along (or responding to it directly) anywhere.
-This layer can have any data we want in it, but we don't need anything specific here, so we just use the wire `/sending` (`/elem1/elem2/elemN` is one syntax used to create `++path`s and `++wire`s of N elements).
+Of course, we have to push a new wire onto our duct before passing it along (or responding to it directly) anywhere.
+This wire can have any data we want in it, but we don't need anything specific here, so we just use the wire `/sending` (`/elem1/elem2/elemN` is one syntax used to create `++path`s and `++wire`s of N elements).
 If we were expecting a response (which we're not), it would come back